 - Using the severed body parts of unfortunate personnel to access restricted areas was a early idea for the original Doom that was scrapped, as seen in this screen of a "Captain's Hand" item◊ from an alpha build of Doom.

 - Samuel Hayden may have been named after General Hayden, a scrapped character in Doom 3 who was supposed to a Decoy Antagonist to Dr. Bertruger.

-- Fan Nickname: Given the Recycled Title, many fans refer to this game as either Doom '16 or Doom 4 (although since the announcement of DOOM Eternal, the latter has gotten less popular).
+- Given the Recycled Title, many fans refer to this game as either Doom '16 or Doom 4 (although since the announcement of Doom Eternal, the latter has gotten less popular).

 - Limited Special Collector's Ultimate Edition: The game has a special Collector's Edition which comes with a 12-inch tall statue of a Revenant, a steelbook for the game and nine holographic cards of certain enemies in the game.

-- Meme Acknowledgement: This video of the original soundtrack, uploaded by Bethesda themselves, includes a brief appearance by the "Doot Revenant".
+- Meme Acknowledgment: This video of the original soundtrack, uploaded by Bethesda themselves, includes a brief appearance by the "Doot Revenant".

 - Not Screened for Critics: Bethesda refused to send review copies out prior to the game's release, claiming that the online servers would not be activated before the release day.
 This provoked ire among critics such as TotalBiscuit, who didn't believe it a sufficient reason to withhold review copies.
 Both aforementioned reviewers went on to declare very positive impressions of the game, and with the large number of positive reviews given upon the game's release, this did not seem to have much impact on critical reception.

 - Preview Piggybacking: Preorders for Wolfenstein: The New Order came with codes for the beta of DOOM.
 Coming full-circle, preorders for DOOM included a free copy of Wolfenstein: The Old Blood.